Introduction to XML Commands

 - Identify the elements and write in a similar format across all the XML file

 - To be price while writing a name for tags as they are case sensitive.

 - Always try to use different names; otherwise, conflicts make the XML file unreadable.

 - The definition of elements and syntax should be clear.

 They are easy to write and use for different application while storing and transporting the data.
 It is lightweight and mainly used in a configuration file of almost in each tool.
 It is very easy to learn, and all the things are mainly covered in tags.
-XML validator is being used to validate the XML to manage the format and output of the file or resulting XML.
+XML validator is being used to validate the XML to manage the file’s format and output or resulting XML.

 This has been a guide to XML Commands.
-Here we have discussed basic, intermediate as well as advanced XML Commands along with tips and tricks to use effectively.
+Here we have discussed basic, intermediate, and advanced XML Commands and tips and tricks to use effectively.
 You may also look at the following article to learn more –